-8.1.1 The following subsections list the routine matters for resource projects, with (where applicable) a reference to the objectives defined in the EP Regulation.
-In some cases, not all the matters may be
+The following subsections list the critical and routine matters for resource projects, with (where applicable) a reference to the objectives defined in the EP Regulation.
+In some cases, not all the matters may be relevant, while in others the list may not be exhaustive.
+Where applicable, refer to the objective and achievements of the EP Act (section 3) to ensure ecologically sustainable development is achieved and the environmental objectives and performance outcomes as defined in schedule 5, part 3, tables 1 and 2 of the EP Regulation.

-- relevant, while in others the list may not be exhaustive.
-Where applicable, refer to the objective of the EP Regulation (section 3) to ensure ecologically sustainable development is achieved. - 8.1.2 For each routine matter identified below, the level of detail should be proportional to the scale of impacts.
-As a minimum, the proponent should supply sufficient information that confirms the risks/impacts are not significant.
+The EIS should give detailed treatment to matters that have been identified as critical.
+For each routine matter identified below, the level of detail should be proportional to the probable scale of impacts.
+As a minimum, the proponent should supply sufficient information that confirms the risks and impacts are not significant.